taky-kongo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c: This program is a funtion that adds two integers and returns the result.

+11-ptint_to_98.c: This program is a function that prints all natural numbers from n to 98, followed by a new line.

+	* Prototype: void print_to_98(int n);
+	* Numbers must be separated by a comma, followed by a space
+	* Numbers should be printed in order
+	* The first printed number should be the number passed to your function
+	* The last printed number should be 98
+	* You are allowed to use the standard library

 100-times_table.c: This program is a function that prints the n times table, starting with 0.

 	* Prototype: void print_times_table(int n);